Cerebro92/linux-path-traversal/README.md

 ```sh
 python traversal
 ```
-Above command gives an interface to run commands in session.
-User CTRL+C to kill session.
+This command gives an interface to run subsequent commands in session.
+Use CTRL+C to kill session.
-*Note* that application keeps data in memory and killing sessionwill delete all data stored in memory.
+*Note* that application keeps data in memory and killing session will delete all data stored in memory.

 ### Example
 - *mkdir India*